tranqui/rimeflows/README.md

 ### Main scripts

 There are several flow fields implemented in this package.
 We provide the script `show-flow.py` to visualise the various flow fields.
 The Kuwabara flow field is the most important for flow through porous media.
-Visualise this flow field by running e.g. (the parameters simply control the resulting colors)
+Visualise this flow field by running e.g. (the parameters simply control the resulting colors):

     python show-flow.py 0.1 -cc grey -fc '#e6e6ff' -sc steelblue -ctc red -ntc blue

 Which should generate this figure: